cc-ru/wonderful/README.md

 - **Buffered rendering.** The library only issues GPU calls for the parts that changed since the previous update, and packs them together beforehand.
 - **OOP.** I mean, proper OOP.
-Multi-inheritance, getters and setters, and more — thanks to the lua-objects library.
+Multi-inheritance, getters and setters, and more—thanks to the lua-objects library.